First Time Flying: Tips & What to Expect

 I have many packing lists available, with the most important being the essential things to pack with you, that you might find helpful.
 I still use them every time I pack.

 For Chile and Argentina, you’re not allowed to carry any food items or fuel over the border.
-The customs at the border actually check both the bags and the car.
-It took us quite long to finish the check.

 And Japan, for example, has very strong rules for any drugs or medicine.
 Some drugs that are perfectly legal in places such as the USA are very much illegal in Japan!

 Many countries, or rather airports, now are cancelling the restrictions for liquids, but many still allow only one litre of liquids, where one container cannot be larger than 100ml.
-And yes, that’s a container, not how much liquid is left in it.
-For example, if your shampoo bottle has 500ml written on it, but there’s only like 10ml left, it doesn’t matter, it will be thrown out.

-#6 Wear your heavier clothes on the plane to save space in your suitcase
+Wear heavier clothes on the plane

 It’s actually quite a good idea to wear pants and layers on the plane – always.
 I’ll forever remember the island hopping we did in Hawaii where we were freezing on the plane because the air-conditioning was so strong.

-You might not think so just yet but know that flying can get quite uncomfortable.
+Flying can get quite uncomfortable.
 The difference in pressure, the dry air, the small and narrow seats, and so many other things make it hard.
 Especially if the flight is long!

 So here are some tips to make your first flight more comfortable.

-To feel good during the flight, it’s important to keep hydrating.
 Of course, it might mean that you have to go to the lavatory (wear your shoes!), but it’s better than feeling ill.

 Many airports now have water fountains or water-filling stations.
-Usually, the tap water in the toilets is ok to drink, too.

-#3 Be careful if consuming alcohol
+Be careful with alcohol

 Because of the pressure differences in the airplane, you’ll get intoxicated much sooner.
 And if you were drunk the night before, the hangover is much worse.